Skip to main content

 Don't toss your DDR4 RAM just yet.

 Your computer’s random access memory modules (RAM) are critical to the PC’s performance.
 If your RAM is too slow or you don’t have enough of it, you won’t be able to run the programs you need.
-For the past ten years, most PCs have run DDR4 RAM, but that is quickly changing as DDR5 replaces it as the new standard.
+For the past ten years, most PCs have run DDR4 RAM, but DDR5 is quickly replacing it as the new standard.

-DDR5 RAM has faster transfer speeds and greater potential capacity than DDR4 memory, and it’s much cheaper than it used to be in 2021.
-Meanwhile, DDR4 is being phased out—the next generation of Intel’s Core processors (due sometime in 2025) won’t support DDR4, and AMD ditched DDR4 support when it released its Ryzen 7000-series processors in late 2022.
+DDR5 RAM has faster transfer speeds and greater potential capacity than its predecessor, and it’s much cheaper than when it launched in 2021.
+Meanwhile, DDR4 is being phased out—the next generation of Intel’s Core processors (due sometime later this year) won’t support DDR4, and AMD ditched DDR4 support when it released its Ryzen 7000-series processors in late 2022.

-While Intel’s 14th and 13th generation Core processors support both DDR4 and DDR5, compatible motherboards only support one type of memory.
-That said, DDR4 is still a very fast memory module specification, and it could be worth sticking with DDR4 if you want to save the extra money.
+While Intel’s 14th and 13th-generation processors support both memory standards, compatible motherboards only support one type of memory or the other.
+That said, DDR4 is still a very fast memory module specification and it could be worth sticking with DDR4 if you want to save the extra money.

 Credit: Reviewed / Jackson Ruckar